Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Attack on MaMaDroid

 \subsubsection{Evaluation results by operation modes}

 As introduced in Section \ref{target_system}, MaMaDroid runs in either the family mode or the package mode.
-Family mode is more lightweight, while package mode abstracts the API calls to a more fine-grained level.
+Family mode is more lightweight, while package mode is more fine-grained.
 The original classification performance in the package mode is slightly better than that in the family mode, with the original (baseline) evasion rate falls in the range of 1\%-6\% on various algorithms (compared with 4\%-11\% in the family mode).
-Our experimental results indicate that the attack is more effective in the package mode than in the family mode, in terms of evasion rate.
+The results of the experiment indicate that the attack is more effective in the package mode than in the family mode, in terms of evasion rate.
 For instance, when attacking using JSMA, the evasion rate in the package mode with RF reaches 100\% in scenario FTB (Fig. \ref{fig_result_package_jsma}(a)), while it is 89\% in the family mode in the same scenario (Fig. \ref{fig_result_family_jsma}(a)).
 However, the average distortion of the adversarial example in the package mode is significantly higher than in the family mode.
-In average, 35 calls need to be added in each application in the family mode, while this number increased to 814 in the package mode.
-The results disclose that while using more fine-grained features slightly enhance the classification accuracy, it's resistance to our attack is significantly higher than using highly abstracted features (\textit{i.e.}, family mode), considering that more than 23 times of number of calls need to be added for a successful evasion.
+In average, 17 API calls need to be added in each application in the family mode, while this number increased to 257 in the package mode.
+The results disclose that while using more fine-grained features slightly enhance the classification accuracy, it's resistance to our attack is significantly higher than using highly abstracted features (\textit{i.e.}, family mode), considering that more than 15 times of number of calls need to be inserted for a successful evasion.